 Cisco are another native fish to the Great Lakes and often called Lake Herring.
 Cisco and Lake White Fish are salmonid fish in the same genus of Coregonus.
 Many variations of both Cisco and Lake White Fish exist and identifying these species can be difficult and controversial.
 The snout of the Cisco and its lower jaw are equal in length, while the snout of the Lake Whitefish typically overhangs the lower jaw.
 There are also some differences in the size and arrangement of fins.
-Cisco are consistently smaller than whitefish with a record weight in Michigan of just over 6lbs.
-Cisco have also suffered from overharvest and the effect of invasive predators eating their eggs.
+Cisco are consistently smaller than whitefish with a record weight in Michigan of just over 6lbs. while Lake White Fish can be double this weight.
+Cisco have also suffered from over-harvest and the effect of invasive predators eating their eggs.

-Ciscos in Grand Traverse Bay have adapted to primarily feed on gobies and smelt, and are now attaining sizes not previously seen, and are becoming a highly popular sport fishery.
+A new introduction of Cisco has been carried out in the Grand Traverse Bay area.
+These "new" Ciscos have adapted to primarily feed on gobies and smelt, and are now attaining sizes not previously seen, and are becoming a highly popular sport fishery.
 While they can tolerate warmer temperatures than many of the trout, they spend the vast majority of the year in cold waters.

-INTRODUCED & WILD SPECIES
+COLDWATER FISH SPECIES (INTRODUCED & WILD SPECIES)